dineshkummarc/Picturo2.0/README.md

 =======

 ## About the Application
 Picturo is a stupidly simple, blazing fast, flat file photo cum Album gallery running.
 No admin, you just need to drop your pictures in the content to publish your pictures.
-Picturo is heavily inspired by [Pico](https://github.com/gilbitron/Pico), but it’s for photos.
+Picturo is heavily inspired by [Pico](https://github.com/gilbitron/Pico), but it’s for Photos and Albums.

 ## Demo
 You can try Picturo here [Demo](http://picturo.johanbleuzen.fr), actually the demo is private but you can login with the following credentials : <br/>